Who We Are

 This course will require government majors to integrate the skills and knowledge developed in their major courses.
 The thematic focus of the course will vary, but discussion will be centered on the major choices presented to political systems and political actors.
 A substantial research component of the course will enable students to produce an appropriate literature survey, research proposal, and research thesis.

-Elective government courses 21 hours
+Elective government courses 21 credits

 A government major will be allowed to substitute one history course for a government elective in the major, and a history major will be allowed to substitute one government course for a history elective in the major.
 Such substitution must be done with the approval of academic advisors.